lupyuen/lupyuen.github.io/src/flash.md

 ##  Flash the firmware

-(For WSL: Do this under plain old Windows, not WSL, because `blflash` needs to access the COM port)
+(For WSL: Do this under plain old Windows CMD, not WSL, because `blflash` needs to access the COM port)

 1. To flash the firmware, we set BL602 to __Flashing Mode__ and restart the board...